 The design for the campaign was edgy and colourful.
 Street art which aimed to be non-binary.

 The content featured quotes such as Muhammad Ali’s “sting like a butterfly” quote.
 Which speaks of nature and strength of belief.
 These were all designed into social media content.

 Loose hand drawn “innocent-like” illustrations lightened the overall vibe.
 The application form was designed so that it was very simple to fill in.

 Once approved the content was output as direct mail, social media content and as press releases.

 The direct mail was produced as a four page postcard which was printed onto a heavy weight recycled stock to make it “feel” important, whilst the social media content was output through the Wildlife Trust facebook and twitter feeds.

-My leads list was a starting point from which I did some phone calls and mail shot posting.
+The leads list was creative.
 Many entries came in.
 They were an interesting set of entrants, with ideas covering subjects such as period poverty, outdoor classrooms, ponds, upgrading recycling schemes and art made from waste materials.

 Grand Ideas successfully distributed the pot of money and made some meaningful change to local community projects.